Diversity: Our commitment

 Federal Reserve Bank of Kansas City

 Learn more about the Bank’s successes and challenges in meeting the requirements of section 342 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
-View the 2013, 2012 and 2011 reports.
+View past reports: 2014, 2013, 2012 2011.

 Our organization is guided by a diverse team of senior leaders, boards of directors and advisory councils.
 Fifty percent of our official staff are women.
 Throughout our history, the Kansas City Fed has maintained a rich tradition of women who've made significant contributions to our organization.